nickserv/danamccurdy.com/teaching_and_consulting.md

 title: Teaching & Consulting
 icon: question-sign
 position: 1
-excerpt:
+excerpt: >-
   Ever since I first heard the Beatles' "I Am the Walrus" as a teenager, I've been fascinated by the art and science of music technology, and how it contributes to the process of creative music making.
+published: true
 ---

 Ever since I first heard the Beatles' "I Am the Walrus" as a teenager, I've been fascinated by the art and science of music technology, and how it contributes to the process of creative music making.